S'no time to stay inside! Winslow Homer and Other Artists in the Snow.

 A great blog post on the history of photography, including the demise of Kodachrome film is:

-This image of Mont Blanc held at the Metropolitan is 16" x 10".
+This image of Mont Blanc is held at the Metropolitan Museum.
+It is a 16" x 10" photographic image.
 I don't know the size of the glass plate Bisson used, but it probably would have been at least 10" x 8", or it may have been the size for a full-size contact print (16" x 10").

 Bisson was accompanied "by an experienced guide and twenty-five porters carrying his plates, cameras, chemicals, and portable darkroom equipment.
 Notwithstanding the paralyzing cold, a blinding snowstorm, avalanches, and the expected nausea and vertigo of high altitude exploration, the team reached the 15,781-foot summit on July 25, 1861.
 Bisson exposed three glass plate negatives."